atomisthq/docs/docs/reference-docs/rug.md

 do
  append "\nAnd this is a new line"
 ```
-This means *for each file in the project if name contains ".txt" append the given string to the end of the file.*
+This means *for each file in the project if name contains ".txt" append the given string to the end of the file.* The code between `when` and `do` is a *predicate*, specifying which files to match.

 Let's make this a little more sophisticated.
 Perhaps we'd like to decide what content we should append.
 This would be a natural parameter: